Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 “Christ, I fookin’ hope not.
 But I could hardly fookin’ blame him if he did, either.”
 Powell sat and sipped.
 “Just…**fook.** I’ve got my two best men in a bad way, I lost another, I might lose *another…* An’ that doesn’t touch what the Gaoians have going on.
 Did you *see* Daar?
 Fook that, did you *smell* him?
 I’ve never once in my life smelled anger, before today.”

 “I’ve been worrying about… longer-term things,” Costello admitted.
-“How we’d deal with that kind of trap when—’cuz it won’t be an *if,* let’s face it---when we run into one again.”
+“How we’d deal with that kind of trap when—’cuz it won’t be an *if,* let’s face it - when we run into one again.”

 “Aye.
 It *worked.* Which means the fookers’re going to do it again.
 And they’ll be building them solar focusing arrays up in their other systems even now, bet you anything.”